Residents are reminded to play safe around water this summer

 When summer weather arrives, many Winnipeggers take advantage of the heat by taking a dip in a pool, while others seek out activities on Winnipeg’s many waterways, such as boating, kayaking, or canoeing.

-“We want to see our residents spending time outdoors and being active, but we want them to do so safely,” said WFPS Assistant Chief of Community Risk Reduction Scott Wilkinson.
+We want everyone spending time outdoors and being active, but we want them to do so safely.
+By following simple safety strategies we can prevent tragedy.

-He said the top way to do so is to always wear a life jacket when on a boat or participating in other activities on the river.
-As well, children should always be supervised when in, or around, water – even if they know how to swim.
+The top way to do so is to always wear a life jacket when on a boat or participating in other activities on the river.
+If you don't own a life jacket, they're available to rent through the Recreation Equipment Rentals Program.

-The Lifesaving Society’s 2020 Drowning Report shows lack of adult supervision is a major contributing factor to child drowning deaths in Manitoba.
+The Lifesaving Society’s Annual Drowning Report shows lack of adult supervision is a major contributing factor to child drowning deaths in Manitoba.
 In 100 percent of such cases, an adult supervisor was found to be either absent (not present at all) or distracted (present but not watching the child).

 Adults and caregivers should always be within arm’s reach of young children when near or in the water.
 Unattended children under the age of five have a higher risk of drowning because they are quick, curious and are the least capable of self-rescue of any age group.

-The WFPS also recommends having conversations with children of all ages about staying away from retention ponds and river banks – but particularly when they are old enough to be left unsupervised and may be playing with friends in their neighbourhood.
-Monitoring river and weather conditions is also important when venturing out on the waterways as changes in wind direction and speed, or sudden storms can make it more difficult to control boats, kayaks, and canoes.
+The Winnipeg Fire Paramedic Service (WFPS) recommends having conversations with children of all ages about staying away from retention ponds and river banks – but particularly when they are old enough to be left unsupervised and may be playing with friends in their neighbourhood.

-“Not only can poor weather conditions make it more danger for residents on the water, it also makes rescues much more difficult and dangerous to perform for our responders.”
+Not only can poor weather conditions make it more danger for residents on the water, it also makes rescues much more difficult and dangerous to perform for our responders.

-He reminds boaters that regulations also require them to keep standardized safety equipment on board their boat.
-The list of equipment and requirements is based on the size of a boat and can be found, along with other safety tips in from Transport Canada’s Office of Boarding Safety.
+Boaters are reminded regulations also require them to keep standardized safety equipment on board their boat.
+The list of equipment and requirements is based on the size of a boat and can be found, along with other safety tips from Transport Canada’s Office of Boarding Safety.
+Failing to have the required safety equipment can potentially jeopardize your safety, and can also result in a fine for missing equipment.

 Originally posted on June 10, 2020